Mk 153 Shoulder-Launched Multipurpose Assault Weapon: Service history

+Improvement programs

 Follow-On To SMAW

-In 2002, the Corps began a program to develop a successor to the SMAW system, tentatively titled "Follow-On To SMAW".
+In 2002, the corps began a program to develop a successor to the SMAW system, tentatively titled "Follow-On To SMAW".
 The contract was awarded to Lockheed Martin and Israel Military Industries (IMI); this resulted in the enhanced FGM-172 SRAW.
 In combat operations, it was ultimately used to augment, rather than replace, the SMAW system.